redstone-finance/redstone-docs/docs/smart-contract-devs/get-started/redstone-erc7412.md

 ### Deploy price feed contract

-0. Install dependency `npm install @redstone-finance/erc7412`
+1. Install dependency `npm install @redstone-finance/erc7412`
-1. You have to extend contract `@redstone-finance/erc7412/contracts/erc7412/RedstonePrimaryProdWithoutRoundsERC7412.sol` the package is available on npm
+2. You have to extend contract `@redstone-finance/erc7412/contracts/RedstoneERC7412.sol` the package is available on npm
   1. Implement `getTTL` method.
 It should return duration in second after which price in contract becomes stale.
 Stale means that price feed contract will revert on reads until price will be updated.
-Price updates will auto happen ths is described in DAPP section.
+Price updates will happen this is described in "Modify DAPP" section.
   2. Choose `dataFeedId` for which you want to deploy feed.
-Here is full list of [supported assets](https://app.redstone.finance/#/app/data-services/redstone-primary-prod) (symbol=dataFeedId)
+Here is full list of [supported assets](https://app.redstone.finance/#/app/data-services/redstone-primary-prod)
+3. Deploy contract

-2. Deploy contract (example contract for BTC)
+**Example contract for BTC dataFeedId**
 ```sol
 import {RedstonePrimaryProdWithoutRoundsERC7412} from '@redstone-finance/erc7412/contracts/RedstoneERC7412.sol';